IronBrandon/Godot-GameJolt-API/README.md

 ## Features

-- Full GameJolt Game API 1.2 support
-- Verbose mode with detailed comments
-- Full offline code documentation in the form of Godot's custom docs
+- Offline code documentation in the form of Godot's custom docs
-- Code regions to easily review the plugin's code
-- Full support for Godot 4.1-4.6+ (_and continuously tested on future versions!_)
+- Support for Godot 4.1-4.6+ (_and continuously tested on future versions!_)

 ## Installation